EFTEC/PdoOne/README.md

 ## How to create a Connection?

-Create an instance of the class PdoOne as follow.
+Create an instance of the class PdoOne as follows.
 Then, you can open the connection using the method connect() or open()

 ```php
 use eftec\PdoOne;